awwad/uptane/README.md

-The primary client is expected to discard the malicious `firmware.img` downloaded from the Image repository and print a "Defended" banner.
+The primary client is expected to discard the malicious `firmware.img` downloaded from the Image repository and print a DEFENDED banner.
 If you were to inspect the console to locate the cause of the error, you should find the following:

 ```Python